SethStormR/Stormtrooper/README.md

 # Stormtrooper
 Stormtrooper Icon set for Gnome, XFCE and Budgie DE.

-Coming soon...
+Stormtrooper Icon set is a mix of Papirus and Fluent icon theme which I have heavily edited with Inkscape.
+It's a Black & White theme with transparent elements and depth.

 Screenshots
 --